-SINEXCEL's 1725kW PCS Secures Germany's Rigorous VDE 4110 & 4120 Certification from TÜV Süd
+SINEXCEL's 1725kW PCS Secures Germany's Rigorous VDE 4110 & 4120 Certification from TÜV SÜD

 News provided bySINEXCEL

-SHENZHEN, China, March 5, 2025 /PRNewswire/ -- SINEXCEL (300693.SZ), a global pioneer in modular energy storage and EV charging solutions, has successfully obtained the prestigious grid-connected VDE 4110 & 4120 certification from TÜV Süd for its Front-of-Meter (FTM) solution - 1725kW Power Conversion System (PCS).
+SHENZHEN, China, March 6, 2025 /PRNewswire/ -- SINEXCEL (300693.SZ), a global pioneer in modular energy storage and EV charging solutions, has successfully obtained the prestigious grid-connected VDE 4110 & 4120 certification from TÜV SÜD for its Front-of-Meter (FTM) solution - 1725kW Power Conversion System (PCS).
 This certification reinforces SINEXCEL's commitment to high-performance grid solutions.

 Rigorous Testing & Certification